akoidan/pychat/README.md

 #TODO
 no selectable navbar add chat rooms, implement smiles, Add all users to right panel in the current room.
 Add languages for menu.
 Remove applying widgets by 1 for fields in forms.py.
 Remove bootsrap glyphicons.
+Gradient text disappear on top